gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 the *Average* group, but we want to make sure that the difference is real -- that there is evidence to reject the assumption that the means are the same "in the population".
-First, a ***null hypothesis***^[The hypothesis of no difference that is typically generated in the hopes of being rejected in favor of the alternative hypothesis which contains the sort of difference that is of interest in the application.] which defines a ***null model***^[The null model is the statistical model that is implied by the chosen null hypothesis.
+First, a ***null hypothesis***^[The hypothesis of no difference that is typically generated, in the hopes of being rejected in favor of the alternative hypothesis, contains the sort of difference that is of interest in the application.] which defines a ***null model***^[The null model is the statistical model that is implied by the chosen null hypothesis.
 Here, a null hypothesis of no